Phone-GWP-group

 The seven errors you must avoid at all costs when creating your promotional packaging

-Whilst you could nail all of the points detailed above and sit back, safe in the belief that your seasonal packaging will soon ramp up your sales, it is also imperative to avoid the seven pitfalls in the following section.
+Whilst you could nail all of the points detailed in this guide and sit back, safe in the belief that your seasonal packaging will soon increase your sales, avoiding the seven pitfalls in the following section is equally imperative.
 Each of these could seriously dent your performance.

 When considering your seasonal packaging, you must avoid the following: